 Does your child need more personalised homework help?

 And there you have it, our five favourite free maths homework sites.
 Let your child try them out and see how they like it.
 If they do, you might want to consider investing in a homework tool that will cater exclusively for them.
-Maths-Whizz targets your child’s specific weak points in mathematics and with just 45 minutes of work a week it can accelerate your child’s learning by up to 6 months.* To find out more, check out our parents page.
+With just 60 minutes of access to the Maths-Whizz Tutor each week, your child can expect to increase their maths learning by 18 months in their first year of use.* To find out more, check out our parents page.

 *Research by Whizz Education — conducted with over 12,000 students and verified by independent experts — demonstrates that children who learn with the Maths-Whizz Tutor for 45-60 minutes a week increase their Maths Age by an average of 18 months in their first year.